Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

 Nicotine

-Stopping nicotine well before rhinoplasty is one of the most clinically significant things you can do to support your outcome.
+Stopping nicotine well before rhinoplasty is one of the most clinically significant things you can do to support your healing and lower your risk.
 Nicotine constricts blood vessels, reduces oxygen delivery to healing tissue, and significantly increases the risk of complications including poor wound healing, prolonged swelling, infection, and skin necrosis in severe cases.

 This applies to all forms of nicotine: cigarettes, vaping, patches, gum, and lozenges.

 Stop at least eight weeks before surgery.
-This is not a preference — it is a clinical requirement.
-Dr Turner may postpone surgery if nicotine use is identified at or before the operation.
-Nicotine testing may be performed pre-operatively.
+This is not a preference, it is a clinical requirement.
+I may postpone surgery if nicotine use is identified at or before the operation, and nicotine testing may be performed pre-operatively.

 Alcohol